ttu/ttu.github.io/_posts/2019-4-28-use-chocolatey-to-install-apps-windows-dev-machine.md

 Check full installation instructions from Chocolatey [installation instructions page](https://chocolatey.org/install#installing-chocolatey).

-## Install packages with Chocolatey
+## Install Packages with Chocolatey

 Before installing the packages it is recommended to install all Windows updates, especially if using older computers with factory installation.
 Some installations (e.g. _Docker_) might fail if there is too old _Windows_ version.